SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 | 12 | Account Type Validation | Make sure the system correctly identifies and displays account types. |
 | 13 | Operator Start/Stop | Ensure operators can securely start and stop the ATM when needed. |

-Each of us will ran the same tests to ensure consistency, and documented the issues we find.
-When a test failed, we report the issue with clear details, including what happened, what we expected, and any patterns we notice.
-This way, we can tracked defects effectively and also confirmed fixes when we retest.
+Each of us ran the same tests to ensure consistency and documented the issues we found.
+When a test failed, we reported the issue with clear details, including what happened, what we expected, and any patterns we noticed.
+This way, we tracked defects effectively and also confirmed fixes when we retested.

 The aim is to be thorough but efficient.
 Catch as many issues as possible while keeping our testing structured and easy to follow.

 ## Test Types

-Two key types of testing will be performed to ensure comprehensive coverage of the ATM Simulation Application:
+Two key types of testing were performed to ensure comprehensive coverage of the ATM Simulation Application:

-1 Exploratory Testing: Testers will perform unscripted testing to explore the ATM software’s behavior and identify potential issues in workflows, error handling, and user experience.
+1 Exploratory Testing: Testers performed unscripted testing to explore the ATM software’s behavior and identify potential issues in workflows, error handling, and user experience.

 2 Manual Scripted Testing: Detailed test cases will be executed to verify each functional requirement, ensuring that the ATM performs according to specifications (e.g., cash withdrawal, deposits, PIN validation).